FigureTechnologies/marketpalace-securitization-contract/crates/contract/README.md

 ```

 #### [Deposit Commitment](https://github.com/FigureTechnologies/marketpalace-securitization-contract/blob/2342bec0f0b58472747038eab51d74cc468809d0/crates/contract/src/core/msg.rs#L24)
 The DepositCommitment message is sent by one of the accepted LPs.
-It's purpose is for the LP to partially or completely pay their commitment.
-These funds will then be stored in the contract, and the GP can withdraw them at a later time.
-LPs cannot deposit more than they have committed, and every deposit must include funds.
-These included funds must equal the sum of the cost of all the message's securities.
+Its purpose is for the LP to partially or completely pay off their commitment.
+The included funds will then be stored in the contract, and the GP can withdraw them at a later time.
+LPs cannot deposit more than they have committed, the funds must equal the sum of the cost of all the message's securities.
+Lastly, every deposit must have funds and this transaction will fail if the blocktime is greater than the settlement time.

 ##### Request Parameters
 - `securities`: A list of partial or complete security commitments that the LP is depositing funds for.